Purchases made through links may earn us a small commission, at no extra cost to you.

 - Our Canmore helicopter tour was with Alpine Helicopters.
 For my first time in a helicopter, I felt safe knowing that we’d be flying with some of the most experienced pilots in the industry.

-- Alpine Helicopters also offers a 12 minute tour, a 25 minute tour, and a 60 minute private tour for two.
+- Alpine Helicopters also offers a 12 minute tour, 25 minute tour, and 45 minute private tour for two.
 We recommend doing the longest tour your budget allows.
 Honestly, the 12 minute tour would just be a tease, considering how fast our 30 minute one went by!

 - To help cut window glare when taking photographs, use a circular polarizer on your lens.
 This really helped eliminate window reflections and haze, increasing contrast in the sky.